-- Program Director: Adjunct Assistant Professor Johnson - Medical Director: Assistant Professor Naum - Associate Medical Director: Associate Professor of Clinical Medicine Ober - Clinical Director: Adjunct Lecturer Hunt-Dimirsky - Instructor: Adjunct Lecturer Bischoff, Adjunct Lecture Koehl, Adjunct Lecturer Porter
+- Program Director: Adjunct Assistant Professor Johnson - Medical Director: Assistant Professor Naum - Associate Medical Director: Associate Professor of Clinical Medicine Ober - Clinical Director: Adjunct Lecturer Hunt-Dimirsky - Instructor: Adjunct Lecturer Bischoff, Adjunct Lecturer Koehl, Adjunct Lecturer Porter

-Description of the Profession Respiratory therapists evaluate and treat patients with cardiopulmonary disorders and are actively involved in health promotion and disease prevention.
-They care for all types of patients, from the premature infant to the extremely old, and practice in a variety of settings, ranging from patients' homes to the highest level of critical care units.
-Students in the respiratory therapy major will learn diagnostic procedures ranging from physical examination to the use of highly sophisticated computerized equipment.
-Patient treatment skills will include everything from the administration of inhaled medications to maintaining critically ill patients on ventilators.
-The Bachelor of Science in respiratory therapy will provide graduates with the critical-thinking and problem-solving skills that they will need to be successful in their careers.
+Description of the Profession Respiratory Therapists evaluate and treat patients with cardiopulmonary disorders, and are actively involved in health promotion and disease prevention.
+They care for all sorts of patients, from the premature infant to the extremely old, and practice in a variety of settings, ranging from patients' homes to the highest level of critical care units.

+Respiratory therapists perform simple, hands-on diagnostic procedures and use highly sophisticated computerized equipment when evaluating patients.
+Patient treatment skills include everything from the administration of medical gases and inhaled medications to maintaining critically ill patients on ventilators.
+Successful Respiratory Therapists use problem solving skills that enable them to be effective in the education and rehabilitation of their patients.